AGCB/dionysus/README.md

 # dionysus
  - a small code sample using React/Redux

+##### Status
+Feature Incomplete.
+Redux store has data but actions are not being fired and none of the buttons are functional. #codefail I assume someone with full working knowledge could get through this in about an hour.
+It took me 5 plus to pull this off.

+I've debugged redux code, and render props have gotten me far, but there are still parts of redux that I'm make me 😭

 ##### CSS
 For the dropdowns, I'm using MaterialUI.
 FlexBox only for layout.
 All styles are in `App.css` minus a few last minute inlines with `style={{foo:bar}}`.